Minimal noise in non-quantized gravity: Noise bounds and gravitational entanglement

 denote the ``excess'' momentum squared, where again excess means the part added from any dissipative evolution.
 In practice we will focus on states with $\braket{p}_{t=0} = 0$ and small times, so this is just the variance in the momentum.
 We are specializing to just the axis defined by the two mass centers for simplicity.
 The time derivative of this is straightforward to compute using the Lindbladian evolution under Eq.~\eqref{eq:lind_restr}.
 One finds easily that

-This quantity has the same units as a force noise spectral density $S_{FF}$, which indicates how it can be measured~\cite{Clerk:2008tlb,Beckey:2023shi}.
-It is also convenient to define a version of this with units of a rate, by normalizing with the zero point fluctuations $p_{a,0} = \sqrt{m_a \omega_a}$:
+This quantity has the same units as a force noise spectral density $S_{FF}$, which indicates how it can be measured~\cite{Clerk:2008tlb,Beckey:2023shi}.\footnote{Concretely, for noise sufficiently flat in frequency (white noise), $d\braket{p^2}/dt = S_{FF}(0)$ where $S_{FF}(0)$ is the force noise spectral density at zero frequency.} It is also convenient to define a version of this with units of a rate, by normalizing with the zero point fluctuations $p_{a,0} = \sqrt{m_a \omega_a}$:

 These quantities refer to single objects $a=1,2$.
 We also define a ``total noise'' by simply adding them:

 To measure these excess quantities in practice, one would have to compute the pure Hamiltonian contributions like $\braket{p^2}_H$ and then subtract them from the measured values of $\braket{p^2}$ to obtain the excess $\braket{p^2}_e$.